Directed panspermia: Propulsion and launch

 Panspermia missions should deliver microorganisms that can grow in the new habitats.
 They may be sent in 10^{−10} kg, 60 μm diameter capsules that allow intact atmospheric entry at the target planets, each containing 100,000 diverse microorganisms suited to various environments.
 Both for bundled large mass missions and microbial capsule swarms, solar sails may provide the most simple propulsion for interstellar transit.
 Spherical sails will avoid orientation control both at launch and at deceleration at the targets.

 For bundled shielded missions to nearby star systems, solar sails with thicknesses of 10^{−7} m and areal densities of 0.0001 kg/m^{2} seem feasible, and sail/payload mass ratios of 10:1 will allow exit velocities near the maximum possible for such sails.
 Sails with about 540 m radius and area of 10^{6} m^{2} can impart 10 kg payloads with interstellar cruise velocities of 0.0005 c (1.5×10^5 m/s) when launched from 1 au (astronomical unit).
-At this speed, voyage to the Alpha PsA star will last 50,000 y, and to the Rho Opiuchus cloud, 824,000 years.
+At this speed, voyage to Fomalhaut will last 50,000 y, and to the Rho Opiuchus cloud, 824,000 years.

 At the targets, the microbial payload would decompose into 10^{11} (100 billion) 30 μm capsules to increase the probability of capture.
 In the swarm strategy to protoplanetary discs and interstellar clouds, 1 mm radius, 4.2×10^−6 kg microbial capsules are launched from 1 au using sails of 4.2×10^−5 kg with radius of 0.37 m and area of 0.42 m^{2} to achieve cruising speeds of 0.0005 c.
 At the target, each capsule decomposes into 4,000 delivery microcapsules of 10^{−10} kg and of 30 micrometer radius that allow intact entry to planetary atmospheres.

 For missions that do not encounter dense gas zones, such as interstellar transit to mature planets or to habitable zones about stars, the microcapsules can be launched directly from 1 au using 10^{−9} kg sails of 1.8 mm radius to achieve velocities of 0.0005 c to be decelerated by radiation pressure for capture at the targets.

 The 1 mm and 30 micrometer radius vehicles and payloads are needed in large numbers for both the bundled and swarm missions.
 These capsules and the miniature sails for swarm missions can be mass manufactured readily.